pudly/schmopera-hugo/content/articles/hat-trick-in-the-amphitheatre.md

 ---
-title: Hat trick in the Amphitheatre
+title: "Hat trick in the Amphitheatre"
 ---

 The [Free Concert Series](http://www.coc.ca/PerformancesAndTickets/FreeConcertSeries.aspx) in the Four Seasons Centre's Richard Bradshaw Amphitheatre is winding down for the summer, and [this week marks the end](http://www.coc.ca/PerformancesAndTickets/FreeConcertSeries/May.aspx) of the Vocal Series performances.
 At noon this Tuesday, Wednesday, and Thursday, you can catch some stellar singing, *for free*.